 Types of chemotherapy

 There are many different types of chemotherapy medicines.
 Most children have combinations of different medicines.
+This is so the cancer cells don’t become resistant to 1 or 2 medicines – they all work together.

 Chemotherapy can be given in different ways, depending on the medicine: